Gpeg007/game_project/README.md

 # game_project
-Analysis of video games from around the world
+Analysis of video game sales from top 3 consumer nations

+1st analysis:
+  game popularity (via sales) by genre in each region